testcontainers/testcontainers-java/docs/modules/databases/jdbc.md

  `jdbc:tc:mysql:8.0.36:///databasename?TC_DAEMON=true`

-With this parameter database container will keep running even when there're no open connections.
+With this parameter database container will keep running even when there's no open connections.

 ### Running container with tmpfs options